alipzsh/knowledge-base/dot-files, scripts, backup.md

 - bootstrap scripts for new system setup
 - Configuration template for machine-specific settings so you could have slightly different stuff on different machines.
+- I am going to use Git a lot, learn how to unfuck things, getting to the previous changes.

 ## methods of backing up dotfiles